Advancing the growth agenda

 Here at home, healthier economic prospects and improving valuations are expected to lead to increasing numbers of family-owned businesses coming to the market.

 Almost 60 percent of the webinar’s participants* are contemplating an acquisition in the next 12 to 24 months.
-The conditions are certainly right for an acquisition but companies should always be strategic about their M&A activity, says Julian Brown, partner, national leader, corporate finance at PwC.
+The conditions are certainly right for an acquisition but companies should always be strategic about their M&A activity, says Julian Brown, former partner, national leader, corporate finance at PwC.

 “M&A is just one tool that you can use to advance your overall corporate strategy.
 You’re never going to stop business owners and leaders from being opportunistic about acquisitions.
 Sometimes it works, but if you are buying something that isn’t in line with your overall strategy, it likely won’t help you achieve your long-term goals.”